Canada-wide arrest warrant issued for teen who drove car through Vaughan Mills

 Police officers from different regions kept an eye out for the car, which was eventually found abandoned in Oakville, near James Snow Parkway and the 401.

-One of the suspects identity was released.
+One of the suspect's identities was released.
 19-year-old Israel Muamba is wanted on the following charges:

 - Break Enter and Commit